What is (Liquid) Staking?

 Proof-of-stake (PoS) blockchains require that tokenholders lock up their tokens in order to contribute to the PoS consensus mechanism, the method by which all transactions on the blockchain are verified.
 The greater the number of tokens staked on a network, the greater its security.
 Locking up tokens to provide this added security to the network is called staking.
-Stakers are compensated for their service through percentage-rate rewards on their staked assets over time.
+Stakers are compensated for their service through percentage-rate rewards on their staked tokens over time.

 Staked tokens earn staking rewards but they are not liquid.
 While staked, they can't be used for other purposes, such as trading, lending or providing liquidity.